Leonard Nimoy: Special appearances

 From 1982 to 1987, Nimoy hosted the children's educational show Standby...Lights!
 Camera!
 Action! on Nickelodeon.
 He was an occasional voice actor in animated feature films, including the character of Galvatron in The Transformers: The Movie in 1986.
 He narrated the 1991 CBS paranormal series Haunted Lives: True Ghost Stories.
 In 1994, he voiced Dr. Jekyll and Mr. Hyde in The Pagemaster.
 In 1998, he had a leading role as Mustapha Mond in Brave New World, a TV-movie version of Aldous Huxley's 1932 novel.

 From 1994 to 1997, he narrated the Ancient Mysteries series on A&E including "The Sacred Water of Lourdes" and "Secrets of the Romanovs".
 He appeared in advertising in the United Kingdom for the computer company Time Computers in the late 1990s.
 In 1997, he played the prophet Samuel, alongside Nathaniel Parker, in The Bible Collection movie David.
 He appeared in several popular television series, including Futurama and The Simpsons, both as himself and as Spock.
 In 2000, he provided on-camera hosting and introductions for 45 half-hour episodes of the anthology series Our 20th Century on the AEN TV Network.
 The series covers world news, sports, entertainment, technology, and fashion using original archive news clips from 1930 to 1975 from the National Archives in Washington, D.C. and other private archival sources.

+In 2001, Nimoy appeared on the television show Becker, where he played Dr. Emmett Fowler, a professor who cannot recall his former student.

-Nimoy played the reoccurring enigmatic character of Dr. William Bell on the television show Fringe.
+Nimoy played the recurring enigmatic character of Dr. William Bell on the television show Fringe.
 Nimoy opted for the role after previously working with Abrams, Roberto Orci and Alex Kurtzman on the 2009 Star Trek film and offered another opportunity to work with this production team again.
 Nimoy also was interested in the series, which he saw was an intelligent mixture of science and science fiction, and continued to guest star through the show's fourth season, even after his stated 2012 retirement from acting.
 Nimoy's first appearance as Bell was in the Season 1 finale, "There's More Than One of Everything", which explored the possible existence of a parallel universe.
 In the May 9, 2009, episode of Saturday Night Live, Nimoy appeared as a surprise guest in the Weekend Update segment with Zachary Quinto and Chris Pine, who play the young Spock and Kirk in the Star Trek which had just premiered days earlier.
 In the sketch, the three actors attempt to appease long-time Trekkers by assuring them the new film would be true to the original Star Trek.